How to Remove Your Phone Number from the Internet (Step-by-Step 2026)

 You submitted removal requests three weeks ago.
 Your number still shows up on TruePeopleSearch.
 Here is the systematic escalation path.

 Step 1: Verify the removal request actually processed.
-Check your opt-out email for a confirmation link you may not have clicked.
-Most sites silently ignore unverified requests.
-Search specifically for the confirmation email and click any pending verification links.
+Check your opt-out email for a confirmation link or provider response you may have missed.
+If the provider requires a verification step, complete it only through the current first-party route and keep the evidence.

 >